-The OGHT has been requested by the Central Lakes Trust and Heritage New Zealand to manage and coordinate a ‘Heritage Sites Review’ for Central Otago and the Southern Lakes areas.
+The OGHT has been requested by the Central Lakes Trust and Heritage New Zealand to manage a ‘Heritage Sites Review’ for Central Otago and the Southern Lakes areas.

 A comprehensive Heritage Sites Review will be beneficial to the wider community in various ways:

 - Private land owners will have the opportunity to have a basic heritage assessment done for free.

 - Councils will have a greater understanding of their heritage resources and potential implications.

 - Funding bodies will have current, useful data to assess suitability of funding applications.

 - Community groups can be actively involved in researching and collecting data about their local sites.

 - Priorities for restoration projects will be able to be assessed against other potential projects.